Contact Us

 Welding with equipment that supplies continuous wire feed with or without means for mechanical travel.
 Manual manipulation by the welder of one or more of the variables of speed of travel, guidance, and direction of wire is involved during the welding operation.

 Welding with equipment that performs the welding operation under the constant observation and control of a welding operator.
+The torch, gun, wire guide assembly, or electrode holder is held by a mechanical device.

 (d) Automatic welding: